crux-ucla/neurotechx2020/README.md

 ## Project Setup

 ### Acquiring Data
+In order to have multiple people work on the project more easily, we decided to use an EEG dataset as our input for our BCI rather than streaming the data.

+Specifically, we used a 2 minute long recording from our 2016 Muse headset acquired from the Mind Monitor app.
+After turning on the Muse and opening the app, the Muse headset should automatically connect to your cellphone.
+The light on the Muse will stop blinking and become solid once connected.
+Any other Muse-related app cannot be open during this time or the connection to Mind Monitor will not work.
+During the first minute of the recording, the participant closed their eyes and relaxed, and we used this data as our baseline.
+During the second minute, the participant counted backwards from 2064 by 7s in their head.
+The participant did not speak out loud in order to prevent unnecessary jaw movement that would affect the EEG data.
+The data was saved as a .csv file with a 256 Hz sampling rate.

 ### Processing the Data
 Before running the Python script, make sure that Python is installed, along with the ```pandas```, ```numpy```, ```scipy```, and ```requests``` libraries.
 The libraries can be installed with pip or any other package manager.
 Open the script in a text editor of your choice and edit line #63 with the path to your file, i.e.